saveryanov/cordova-playground/README.md

 2. Install cordova by npm: ```npm install -g cordova```
 3. Install Android SDK or XCode (for iOS).

+If you want to use emulator then you should create virtual device by AVD Manager.

 Read more at: https://www.tutorialspoint.com/cordova/cordova_environment_setup.htm

 ## New project ##